Mom’s life lessons on simple living

 There are many more items I could add to this list of mom’s life lessons on simple living, but I think you get the picture.
 Like so many other things Mum taught me, these lessons will stay with me forever.
 Thanks Mum!

-Putting this list together makes me wonder what life lessons and habits I’m passing along to my girls.
+Putting this list together makes me wonder what life lessons and habits I’ve passed along to my girls.

-What did you learn from your mom?
+What life lessons did you learn from your mom?
 Tell us about it below.

 Discover more from Boomer Eco Crusader